HarrJO/PanAf-local-adaptation/genomic_data/bams/README.md

-This directory should contain the PanAf BAMs for chr21 and exome data containing only mapped on target reads (mapped to hg19).
-If it doesn't, its due to space restraints.
-They are backed up on the UCL RDSS cluster.
+This directory is where the PanAf BAMs for chr21 and exome data containing only mapped on target reads (mapped to hg19) can be stored to run ANGSD.

-exomes: /mnt/gpfs/live/ritd-ag-project-rd00q6-aanda24/ChimpanzeeAdaptation/PanAf/Data/PanAf_phase1and2_exomes/BAM.mapped.on.target
+Exome BAMs will be publicly available on publication on ENA under the accession code ENA:PRJEB76176

-chr21: /mnt/gpfs/live/ritd-ag-project-rd00q6-aanda24/ChimpanzeeAdaptation/PanAf/Data/PanAf_phase1and2_chr21/BAMs
+Chr21 BAMs are publicly available on ENA under the accession code ENA:PRJEB46115